Ansible Automation

 polaris_group | No | polaris | primary group for the polaris agent or server |

-polaris_groups | No | comma separated supplementary groups for polaris agent user | |
+polaris_groups | No | comma separated supplimentary groups for polaris agent user | |

 polaris_uid | No | user id for the polaris agent or server | |